sreenathsnv/triv_training/OOPS.md

 - Provides data hiding and modularity
 - Data hiding can be performed using access specifier

+### Access specifier

+- public
+- protected
+- default
+- private

 ## Inheritance
 !["Inheritance in memory"](/images/inheritance.png)

 - in the constructor of child class super(); must be called first to ensure parent class initialization before the child class.

+- First the sub class constructer will be called first but the super class is instanciated first

 ### Simple inheritance